Report an Error

 The GeForce 6200 LE AGP 512 MB was a graphics card by NVIDIA, launched in October 2004.
 Built on the 110 nm process, and based on the NV44 A1 graphics processor, the card supports DirectX 9.0c.
 The NV44 A1 graphics processor is an average sized chip with a die area of 110 mm² and 75 million transistors.
 It features 4 pixel shaders and 3 vertex shaders, 4 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 512 MB DDR2 memory on the card, which are connected using a 128-bit memory interface.
 The GPU is operating at a frequency of 300 MHz, memory is running at 275 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce 6200 LE AGP 512 MB does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 GeForce 6200 LE AGP 512 MB is connected to the rest of the system using an AGP 8x interface.

 ||Oct 11th, 2004